SawBlade21/Buttons-In-Endscreen/about.md

 by [Sawblade](user:14662713)

 ---
-Adds most of the level page buttons to the endscreen.
+Adds the following level page buttons to the endscreen:
 * Level info button
 * Level comments button
 * Leaderboard Button